Aryeh Leib of Shpola

+although some speculate about this.
+He was a fierce opponent of Nachman of Breslov, criticizing the new chassidish movement.

 His Birth

-After his parents, Baruch and Rochel, hosted the Baal Shem Tov (before he was known), he blessed them with a child that would be righteous and told him to name him Aryeh Leib.
+After his parents, Baruch and Rochel, hosted the Baal Shem Tov (before he was known), he revealed himself to them and blessed them with a child that would be righteous and told him to name him Yehuda Leib and said he would be by the bris of their son.
 Soon they gave birth to him.
-At the bris the Baal Shem Tov said "I am an ignorant man, and I do not know how to say fancy blessings in Hebrew.
+At the bris the parents didn't see him in the crowd so asked for all the guest to form a line and each person to give their own blessing to the child.
+After a while, they saw the Baal Shem Tov who put his hand on the baby's heart and blessed the child saying "I am an ignorant man, and I do not know how to say fancy blessings in Hebrew.
 But I remember how my father used to explain a verse in the Torah: 'And Abraham was old (zaken).'
 The Hebrew word for father is av, and the Hebrew word for grandfather is zaken.
 This verse tells us that Avraham was the grandfather of us all.
 I bless the child that he be a grandfather to the people of Israel, just like Avraham.”
-The crowd roared in good-natured laughter at the crude homily of the strange peasant, who so readily admitted his ignorance.
-But the nickname stuck.
-From then on, he was known as the zayde, Yiddish for “grandfather.”
+The crowd roared in good-natured laughter at the crude homily of the strange peasant, who so readily admitted his ignorance, but the parents took it with pride, knowing the Baal Shem Tov was a holy man.
+The nickname stuck and from then on, he was known as the Shpoler zeide, Shpole being the city he lived, and zeide being Yiddish for “grandfather.”

+The Shpoler Zeide once recounted about the day of his bris to his good friend Rabbi Shneur Zalman of Liadi, also known as the Alter Rebbe, saying "He (the Baal Shem Tov) placed his holy hand on my heart and ever since, I have felt warm."

+His Life

+Reb Yehuda Leib grew up and ended up learning under the Mezrticher Maagid in the city of Mezritch.
+Not much is known about his time he spent there as a student of the Maggid.
+After the Maggid's passing, all of his approximately 120 students had a meeting in which they all were to different locations around Europe and the Eretz Yisrael to spread the relatively new teachings of Chassidus, in which Reb Yehuda Leib ended up living in Shpola.
+He had a very mysterious presence to him making not so much to be known about him, yet he was known for his love for every jew no matter what, like a grandfather (being another reason why he was called Zeide).